Who is qualified to provide required door inspections for compliance with the 2015 Life Safety Code?

 - Title 83 Illinois Administrative Code Chapter I, Subchapter f, Part 785 "Joint Rules of the Illinois Commerce Commission, the Office of the State Fire Marshal, and the Illinois Emergency Management Agency: Fire Protection and Emergency Services for Telecommunications Facilities" (addresses fire protection features in telecommunication switching facilities).

-Also, realize that the Life Safety Code makes reference to several other NFPA standards, the application of which becomes mandatory, because of the LSC reference.
+Also, realize that the Life Safety Code makes reference to several other NFPA codes and standards, the application of which becomes mandatory, because of the LSC reference.
 These include but are not limited to:

 - NFPA 10 Standard for Portable Fire Extinguishers

 - NFPA 13 Standard for the Installation of Sprinkler Systems

 - NFPA 14 Standard for the Installation of Standpipe, Private Hydrant, and Hose Systems

 - NFPA 20 Installation of Stationary Pumps NFPA 54 The National Fuel Gas Code NFPA 58 The LP-Gas Code